 A lot of things have changed since I last blogged.
 There have been several updates from Google – Penguin and Panda wreaked havoc on a lot of sites, social signals became more significant as more and more marketers began gaming the system and content marketing became more relevant than ever.

-As I kickstarted Broke Bloke Blogs at the end of the year 2014, I made sure that I was going to take all precautions necessary to avoid being penalized and also set a good first impression.
+As I kickstarted Eddie Gear at the end of the year 2014, I made sure that I was going to take all precautions necessary to avoid being penalized and also set a good first impression.
 So I picked up one of the best theme frameworks in the market – Thesis from DIY Themes along with a cool Thesis skin from Thesis Laboratory that came with its own call to action widgets, post teasers, social sharing plugins et al….

 With the site set up I began churning content on a daily basis generating decent traffic and readers.
 I implemented some of the best internet marketing practices, I even made sure that the content I published had cool headlines, attractive images (I use Canva for this) and tools like Piktochart to create engaging infographic elements.

 Confident I had enough to make my mark, I started publishing and waited for the magic to happen.
 Through these platforms, I was able to get social shares averaging at just 205 shares a post while my peers were doing so much better at over 600+ shares a post.

 Here’s the breakdown of the average shares I was getting from each social platform:

 - Facebook: 21

 - LinkedIn: 5

 - Pinterest: 0

 While I was quite happy with my articles performance on the social web, what I didn’t realize was that my content was destined for more.